nproellochs/SentimentDictionaries/README.md

 -   **Words**: This column lists the individual dictionary entries.
 We provide stems instead of complete words as stemming is part of the document preprocessing.
 -   **Scores**: This column denotes the polarity score of each entry.
 -   **Idf**: This column denotes the [inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (idf) of each entry.

+In addition, this library contains the following datasets that were used to generate the above dictionaries.

+-   **Movie reviews dataset**: This dataset contains reviews and ratings for 5006 IMDb movie reviews (Dataset_IMDB.csv).
+-   **Financial filings dataset**: This dataset contains daily stock market returns and filings paths for 76716 U.S. regulated 8-K filings (Dataset_8K.csv).

 Usage in R
 ----------